 You and the physician will decide on an operation date.
 If your child is sick on the day of the scheduled operation, the operation will be postponed.

-- What if your child is sick on the days leading up to the procedure, or what if you have questions about whether the procedure can be performed?
-In that case, ask your GP or the attending ENT physician by calling the secretariat at 09 246 83 00.
+- Has your child been sick in the days leading up to the procedure, and you are wondering whether the procedure can be performed?
+In that case, ask your GP or the attending ENT physician by calling the secretariat at +32 (0)9 246 83 00.

-- What if your child is sick on the day of the procedure?
-In that case, contact the Admission Department as soon as possible by telephoning 09 246 96 60.
+- Is your child feeling sick on the day of the procedure?
+In that case, contact the Admission Department as soon as possible by telephoning +32 (0)9 246 96 60.

 The operation is performed using short-lasting general anaesthesia.
-On of the parents may accompany your child into the operating room.
-After the procedure, one of the parents may be with the child in the recovery room.
+One of the parents may accompany your child into the operating room.
+After the procedure, one of the parents may stay with the child in the recovery room.